Operation Gisela: Gisela: German counter-attack

-A large number of bombers only began receiving their warning and diversion orders at 00:45 hours.
+A large number of returning bombers only began receiving their warning and diversion orders at 00:45 hours.
 Halifaxes of No. 4 Group were finally alerted at this time.
 It was too late to prevent the Ju 88s from sighting, and then homing in on a mass of landing lights.
-Crews from NJG 2 and NJG 4 were able to deliver beam and Schräge Musik attacks against the unwary crews.
-Pilots that were alerted in time were able to carry out a corkscrew manoeuvre, and evade the attack.
-Some bombers were able to land but were then subjected to strafing attacks and destroyed though the crews were presented with a greater chance to escape.
+Crews from NJG 2 and NJG 4 were able to deliver beam and Schräge Musik attacks against the unaware crews.
+Pilots who had been alerted in time were able to carry out a corkscrew manoeuvre to evade attack.
+Some bombers were able to land but were then strafed and destroyed; this gave the crews a better chance of escaping than destruction in the air.

 At RAF Winthorpe the Ju 88s attacked bombers illuminated by the landing lights.
 Leutnant Arnold Döring of IV./NJG 3 engaged and destroyed two bombers between 01:05 and 01:15 using his Schräge Musik.
-The British crews that witnessed the action switched off their navigation lights and he did not engage another bomber successfully.
+British crews who witnessed the action switched off their navigation lights, and he did not engage another bomber successfully.
 Döring had been told not to return with any ammunition so he engaged any targets of opportunity.
 He shot up a locomotive and set a wagon on fire.
-During the ten-minute time-frame Döring had claimed his victories, nine bombers had been destroyed.
+During the ten minutes in which Döring had claimed his victories, nine bombers had been destroyed.
 At 01:05 60 of No. 5 Group's Lancasters were still airborne and further losses were incurred against NJG 5 machines.